|General Edwin Vose Sumner|

 Jan.
 25, 1759 – Poet and prominent Freemason Robert Burns was born in Alloway, Scotland.
 He went on to write “Epistle to William Simson,” which was supposedly about Belleville, Ala. school trustee William Simson in May 1785.

 Jan.
 25, 1863 - U.S. President Abraham Lincoln replaced General Ambrose E. Burnside with General Joseph “Fighting Joe” Hooker as Commander of the Army of the Potomac.
+During this same time frame, Major General Edwin Vose Sumner and William Buer Franklin were also relieved of duty in the Army of the Potomac.

 Jan.
 25, 1864 – During the Civil War, skirmishes occurred at Bainbridge Ferry and another near the Sweet Water in North Alabama.
 This day also marked the beginning of a 12-day Federal expedition from Scottsborough, Ala. toward Rome, Ga.